getzlab/lapdog/README.md

 2. (Optional) Enable the Lapdog User Interface:
     - Install `node` and `npm` if you don't already have them installed
     - Run `lapdog ui --install`.
 This may take a while
-3. (Optional) Enable the Lapdog Execution Service
-    - Run `lapdog init {your account email}`
-        * `{your account email}` should be the email registered to your account in firecloud
-        * This requires that you have "Services Admin", "Compute Admin", and "Genomics Admin" on your current Google Cloud Project
-    - If this succeeds, the Lapdog Execution Service will be enabled on your current Google Cloud Project
-    - Execution must be enabled on each Firecloud workspace by granting WRITER access to your service account

 ## Usage
 1. `lapdog` may be imported within python as a drop-in replacement for `dalmatian`